CDDR1/coding-interview-questions/README.md

 # leetcode-problems
-Repository containing all the LeetCode problems that I've solved.
+Repository containing all the LeetCode questions that I've solved.